aashnisshah/aashnime/content/blog/how-to-setup-and-host-a-website-for-free/index.md

 author: Aashni
 comments: true
 date: 2020-04-18 06:01:34+00:00
-description: "Learn how to create a website, host it, setup a registration form and newsletter emailing list, all for free!
-All you need to pay for is the domain name."
+description: "you're trying to create a personal website, portfolio of all your work or a landing page for your brand spanking new startup, this guide is for you!
+I'll walk you through how to create and setup a very basic website, using github for code management then hosting it on Netlify."
 layout: post
 link: https://aashni.me/blog/how-to-setup-and-host-a-website-for-free/
 slug: how-to-setup-and-host-a-website-for-free